Mindful Dialogue Workshop

 1:00 - 3:00 PM

-During this Workshop, Ray will to share with you teachings of the Buddha and practical tips that will help you think about your life and your friendships, and to really understand what brings you joy and happiness in order to reduce your distress, agitation and suffering.
-We will do guided meditations, journaling, small-sharing groups, wisdom sharing and a final gratitude meditation.
+During this Workshop, Ray will share with you practical tips that will help you think about how you communicate and how you can improve your communication by bringing greater presence, curiosity and attention to your conversations.
+We will do guided meditations, journaling, small-sharing groups, wisdom sharing and a final meditation.

 What To Bring